- Setting up Māori keyboard on Windows

-- Click on the Time & Language button and select Region & language in the lefthand panel.
-Click on the + Add a language option.
+- Click on the Time & Language button and select Language in the lefthand panel.
+Click on the + Add a preferred language option.
 You will be shown all the languages that Windows 10 currently supports.
-Find Reo Māori in the list and click on it to select.
+Find Te reo Māori in the list and click on it to select.

 - Click on Set as default and restart your computer for the changes to take effect.

 Te reo Māori may just be referred to in Windows 10 as Maori so if you are unable to find one, try the other.

 macOS versions higher than 10.8 also feature the Character Accent Menu that allows you to hold down a key as you are typing and after a moment a list of different accented characters will appear with numbers below.
 You then type the number of the character you wish to use.

 - Click on your Apple menu in the top left and open System Preferences > Keyboard.

 - Go to the Input Sources tab.
 Click on the + sign and scroll down the input methods list until you find Māori.

 - Select to add to your list.
 Make sure that Show Input menu in menu bar is checked at the bottom so you can easily switch back at the top of the screen if required.